tsipkens/modalii/README.md

 ## 3. Packages

-### 3.1 +data
+### 3.1 +props

-The data package is available to filter or otherwise process data.
+**NOTE**: This package replaces the @Prop class in previous versions to allow for more dynamic/flexible structures.

+This package contains functions to contain the thermophycial, optical, and other properties that are used to evaluate the heat transfer and spectroscopic models.
+This includes methods to describe the temperature dependence of various properties, using expressions like the Clausius-Clapeyron equation.

 ### 3.2 +tools

 This package contains an assortment of other utilities, including a text-based progress bar and  a function to parse the inputs of various functions.

+### 3.3 +data

+The data package is available to filter or otherwise process data.

 -----------------------------------